United Way of Addison County celebrates its 50th Anniversary Campaign!

-This year, United Way of Addison County is celebrating its 48 years as a leader in the community.
+This campaign, United Way of Addison County is celebrating its 50 years as a leader in the community.
 In 1968, the Cornwall United Fund became the United Fund of Addison County.
 And in 1969, the United Fund received nonprofit status.
 It wasn’t until 1974 that the name was changed to United Way of Addison County.

 Since the beginning, United Way has been an organization driven by commited volunteers.
 It is through their efforts that UWAC is able to fund non-profit health and human service agencies and programs that enrich the lives of those who live and work in Addison County.